hblakely/hblakely/README.md

 -------------------------------------
 ##### TLDR #####

-  With a Bachelor's of Science in Computer Science and seven years full stack experience, I've seen a few things.
+  With a Bachelor's of Science in Computer Science and seven years experience, I've seen a few things.
 What I've learned so far is that there is always more to know.
 While I've dabbled in a variety of languages, I'm most comfortable with Java; though I am interested in expanding my understanding and tool set.

- So far this GitHub account is being used to track my (recent) progress with projecteueler.com's math+CS problems, and leetcode.com's CS interview questions.
+ So far this GitHub account is being used to track my progress with projecteueler.com's math+CS problems, and leetcode.com's CS interview questions.

 I’m looking to collaborate on interesting projects that have the potential to make life easier, safer, and enjoyable.